elcorto/pwtools/doc/source/written/phonon_dos.rst

 * The frequency axis of the PDOS is in Hz.
 It is "f", NOT the angular frequency 2*pi*f.
 See also examples/pdos_methods.py .

+* The difference to the 1d case:
+    * mass weighting: this affects only the relative peak `heights` in the PDOS, not the peak positions
+    * averaging over `natoms` to get a 1d array (time series)